 A deciduous tree, the horse chestnut is a fairly easy tree to grow, though some species can be prone to leaf diseases, Japanese beetles, and scale insects.
 Its foliage also tends to scorch and deteriorate in dry soil.

 The horse chestnut tree will lose its leaves seasonally.
-The fruit of the tree is a moderately poisonous seed (the horse chestnut), and can be found inside a prickly husk.
+The fruit of the tree is a highly poisonous seed (the horse chestnut) that can be found inside a prickly husk.
 The seed is a spiny fruit that's about two inches in diameter and contains one or two blackish, nut-like seeds.

-The oblong flower clusters feature a blotch of color at the base which starts yellow and ends as more of a reddish color.
-The tree itself grows at a medium rate, and planters can expect height increases of approximately 13 to 24 inches per year.
+The oblong flower clusters feature a blotch of color at the base which starts out yellow and ends up more of a reddish color.
+The tree itself grows at a medium rate, and planters can expect height increases of approximately 12 to 35 inches per year depending upon the soil quality, age of the tree, location, and climate—although growth may be much slower in older trees or poor-quality soil.
 As it matures, the tree develops an exfoliating bark, with its outer bark peeling away to reveal orange bark underneath.

 This tree will thrive in both full sun and partial shade.
-It prefers a minimum of four hours of direct, unfiltered sunlight every day.
+It prefers a minimum of two to six hours of direct, unfiltered sunlight every day.

-Tolerant to an array of soils, the horse chestnut will grow in acidic, moist, loamy, sandy, and silty loam soils--however, the soil should always be kept moist and well-drained.
+Tolerant of an array of soils, the horse chestnut will grow in acidic, loamy, sandy, alkaline, and silty loam soils.
+However, the soil should always be kept moist and well-drained.

 Temperature and Humidity

-The horse chestnut tree will only bloom in early to mid-May.
-Young trees can be protected in winter with a commercial grade tree wrap, which is recommended at least for the first two or three years or growth.
+The horse chestnut tree will bloom between April and June.
+Young trees can be protected in winter with a commercial-grade tree wrap, which is recommended for at least the first two or three years of growth.

 Newly planted horse chestnut trees respond quite well to fertilizer.
 Granular, liquid, or stake-type fertilizers can be used.
 Organic fertilizers, such as manure, can also produce desirable results.

 Like many trees, propagating horse chestnut trees will require time and patience.
 It can be accomplished either by seed or through cuttings.
 To collect the seeds, it's best to wait until they have naturally fallen from the tree to ensure that the seeds are fully mature and viable.
 You'll also want to choose seeds that are free from cracks and holes, or any other signs of insect damage.
-When handling horse chestnut seeds, be sure to wear gloves and limit exposure as much as possible, as the seed contains toxins that could irritate skin.
+When handling horse chestnut seeds, be sure to wear gloves and limit exposure as much as possible, as the seed contains toxins that can be dangerous if ingested.